Question: What financial obligations do I have while on Probation Supervision?

 Buffalo, NY 14202

-We accept cash, money order, certified check, Mastercard or Discover.
+- We accept cash, money order, certified check, VISA, Mastercard, American Express or Discover.

 - If you are paying with someone else's credit card, that person must be present with proper identification.

-- Payments can be made with a certified check or money order.
-Be sure to write your name and PIN # clearly on your payment and mail to:
+- Be sure to write your name and PIN # clearly on your payment and mail to:

 Erie County Probation Department